jonerer/apisend/README.md

 A small library to extend express's res.send function.
 It's meant to standardize API responses.

-The main use case is to add some granularity in error messages -- just responding 401 or 404 isn't saying too much.
+The main use case is to add some granularity in error messages -- just responding 401 or 404 isn't saying enough.

+This package could be paired with its cousin testing package [apitest](https://github.com/lulzmachine/apitest)

 ###Usage: